Law Firm

 What is the rate of Cyprus' digital nomad taxes?

-Digital nomads in Cyprus become tax residents after staying for six months (183-day rule) and are taxed on their income.
+Digital nomads in Cyprus become tax residents after staying for six months (183-day rule) and are taxed on income.
 There is no tax on income up to € 19,500.
 For digital nomads earning a minimum of € 3,500 per month, the expected tax rate is around 30%.
 Tax rate details are available here.

 Can you work remotely from Cyprus?